 Hard Fork

 A fork in the blockchain system happens when it splits into two different independent blockchains.
 A hard fork occurs when the new blockchain protocol generated from the split is incompatible with previous blocks and requires nodes to update their entire software.
-Here, the original blockchain continues to exist with the established protocols, while the new one is not backward compatible.
+Here, the original blockchain continues to exist with the established protocols, while the new one is not backwards compatible.

 Hash